 Charlie gets a new room to match his nature-loving personality, with a microscope, work bench, bookshelf, and fish tank.
 He also gets the upstairs to himself and a private bathroom.

 Both Jeong-Espinosa children are starting to acclimate into their new roles.
 It’s often interesting to see what the AI decides to pick up on—for example, here we have Charlie, not in the mood to write jokes at all, thinking about doing something that fits his personality more.
 Yet, he decides on his own to write jokes, just like his father did several years ago.

 Kendra is a constant delight.
-I’m not generally a fan of toddlers, but she’s like a prodigy for being weird.
+I’m not generally a fan of toddlers, but she’s like a prodigy of being weird.

 Claudia’s been taking on the bulk of the toddler care again.
 Oh, she truly loves her children, of course, but sometimes she just needs to leave it all behind.
 She can’t go out anymore.
 She can’t drop everything to party all night like she used to.
 So what does she do to relax?
 Mix drinks.
 And now Kendra’s checking out the area.

 We still have two Sims in this family with a rock-solid relationship.
 MJ and Claudia definitely don’t fight, they get along great, and they haven’t run into anybody else in their world better suited to themselves.
 And yet, while we’ve collected some evidence that Claudia might be deeply unhappy with the way her life turned out, let’s talk about Mike.

 Mike has always been a fun guy.
 That’s what attracted Claudia to him in the first place.
 He’s Gregarious due to his popularity aspiration, and Self-Assured, which makes him a great conversationalist.
 But is Self-Assured really a positive trait to have?

 There’s a fine line between confidence and arrogance, and, given the way he acts, Mike barreled over it without anyone realizing.